Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Note that the quotient space $\Gamma_{L}$ is invariant under the slit jump relation.
-Thus for a configuration $[L]\in\Rad$ there is a well defined graph $\Gamma_{[L]}$.
-This is actually an isomorphism class of a graph since the half edges are not labeled, but we will write $\Gamma_{[L]}$ for simplicity since the choice of a representative will not affect any of the constructions below.

-Furthermore, this graph is naturally embedded in the surface $\Sigma_{[L]}$ and thus it has a fat structure induced by the orientation of the surface.
-Moreover, this graphs is also naturally endowed with a metric $\lambda_{[L]}$ given by the standard metric in $\bC$.
-This association is such that the incoming leaves always have fixed length and the outgoing leaves always have a strictly positive length.
+By construction, this graph comes embedded in the surface $\Sigma_{[L]}$ and thus inherits a fat structure.
+Moreover, it inherits a metric $\lambda_{[L]}$ from the standard metric in $\bC$.
+In it, the incoming leaves have fixed length $\frac{1}{2\pi}$ and the outgoing leaves have strictly positive length.
 Because for our purposes the lengths of the outgoing leaves are superfluous information, we set $\lambda_{[L]}(e)$ to be given by the standard metric in $\bC$ if $e$ is not a leaf and $\lambda_{[L]}(e)=1$ if $e$ is a leaf.
 This makes $(\Gamma_{[L]},\lambda_{[L]})$ a metric admissible fat graph.